auth0-samples/auth0-flutter-samples/sample/README.md

 flutter run
 ```

-Select a running emulator or device to run the application on the corresponding device.
+Ensure you have at least one emulator running.
+If you have multiple running, the CLI will prompt you to select the one to run the application on.

 ## Compile the sample